 But creating the sort of workplace culture that will help you attract and retain the top employees should be a priority, no matter what your business does.

-"Culture unleashes the power and energy of every individual in the organization," said Manish Goel, CEO of business analytics solutions provider Guavus.
-"No matter how much work is put into developing strategies, all have to work in an environment where they feel they can succeed and are supported.
-A great culture isn't something that's stagnant and can always exist as-is.
-It is liquid and has to be fostered.
-I firmly believe that organizations get the best out of people by having a one-team mindset and an attitude of trust."
+"Culture unleashes the power and energy of every individual in the organization," said Manish Goel, a board member of Aerospike Inc. "No matter how much work is put into developing strategies, all have to work in an environment where they feel they can succeed and are supported.
+A great culture ... has to be fostered."

-Goel provided three simple ways that leaders can build and improve your company culture.
-[7 Common Causes of Corporate Culture Crises]
+Shaw and Goel provided four simple ways that leaders can build and improve company culture.
+[See Related Story: 7 Common Causes of Corporate Culture Crises]

 Remove hierarchies.
-The new "open door" policy is the "no-door" policy.
+The new "open door" policy is the "no-door" policy, Goel said.
 It's easy to fall into the trap of "us" and "them" when leadership is behind closed doors and others are in a cube.
-This type of environment creates an atmosphere of intimidation and inhibits the free flow of ideas.
+This type of environment creates an atmosphere of intimidation and inhibits the free flow of ideas, he said.

-- Listen.
+Listen.
 The most important thing you can do for your company culture is to listen to those who are a part of it, whether that be administering a company survey or just asking someone how their day is going.
-Foster the type of environment where your co-workers feel comfortable enough to reach out, no matter their status within the company.
+Foster the type of environment where your co-workers feel comfortable enough to reach out, no matter their status within the company, Goel said.